UniqueNetwork/unique-react-template/README.md

 You may check the collection we already created in the [Unique Scan](https://uniquescan.io/OPAL/collections/3997)

-Or you can deploy your contract by executing `yarn deploy:contracts`.
+You can also deploy your contract by executing `yarn deploy:contracts`.
 Do not forget to set your private key to the hardhat.config.ts

 ### Creating NFTs